5 officers charged after Black man paralyzed in police van

 The case has drawn outrage from civil rights advocates like the NAACP, along with comparisons to the Freddie Gray case in Baltimore.
 Gray, who was also Black, died in 2015 after he suffered a spinal injury while handcuffed and shackled in a city police van.

 Five officers were placed on administrative leave in Cox’s case.
+The state later dropped all charges against Cox that led to him being put in the van.
+They included illegal possession of a firearm and threatening.

+New Haven officials announced a series of police reforms this summer stemming from the case, including eliminating the use of police vans for most prisoner transports and using marked police vehicles instead.
+They also require officers to immediately call for an ambulance to respond to their location if the prisoner requests or appears to need medical aid.